Khushi-rajput70/Laptop_Project_using--ML/README.md

 📊 Results

-Best performing model achieved an R² score of XX% and a Mean Absolute Error of YY (update once you test your models).
+Best performing model achieved an R² score of 73% and a Root Mean Absolute Error of 19847 Rupees.

 Price prediction is strongly influenced by processor type, RAM size, storage capacity, and GPU.